 - Waterproof bag for your valuables and belongings.
 Some center let you leave your bag there but usually security is minimal so you should only leave a change of clothes etc

 - An app to check windspeed on the day – this one seems pretty good (I’m guilty of not doing it but it is very helpful to)

 If you just want some relaxing time, head over to my top 5 beaches in Sai Kung and how to get there!

-Prices usually start around 100 HKD on weekdays and go up to around 200 HKD on the weekend for the day.
+Kayak rental in Hong Kong starts around 100 HKD on weekdays and go up to around 200 HKD on the weekend for the day.
 If you are planning to go already, it doesn’t hurt to call up in advance and reserve a kayak since they can run out.
 In some cases, even reserving it is not guaranteed unless you pay a deposit (Ah Kwok Watersports Center is infamous for this).

-Ah Kwok Watersports Center
+Ah Kwok Watersports Center 亞郭水上活動中心

-I have mixed experience with them but they are the cheapest operator in Sha Ha and consequently I don’t have much of a choice.
-It’s more a collection of watersports equipment on the sand as opposed to a building with an open-tent where the guys operate out of.
+I have mixed experience with them but they are the cheapest operator in Sha Ha and consequently, I don’t have much of a choice.
+It’s more a collection of watersports equipment on the sand as opposed to a building with an open tent where the guys operate out of.
 Hence there is no showering or changing facilities on site.

 My sister and I had once called to reserve two SUP here and arrived only to find that they had given it to someone else.
 The organiser was less than sorry and let’s just say I wasn’t impressed.